Museum Ludwig, Außenansicht bei Tag

 Abra Cadabra… No, Dortmund’s transformation from coal and steel into a service city didn’t occur quite that magically.
 The largest city of the Ruhr area is constantly improving its quality of life without concealing the difficulties behind it, however.
 The Westfalenpark and Rombergpark are some of Dortmund’s favourite excursion destinations, and the enchanting palace of work Zeche Zollern once made clear that industrial sites could be turned into cultural sites rather than being torn down, resulting in places that are worth recommending, amongst other things for beer and football culture, steel and coal, or just to have a pleasant pastime.
 We have to get off now.
 Our next stop is the Dortmund main station.

-Learn more about :topic
+Learn more about Dortmund

 Down-to-earth artMuseum Ostwall